35 Years Ago: Ozzy Osbourne Finds His Next Great Guitar Player

 Wylde's arrival coincided with the return of bassist Bob Daisley, whose lyrics formed a large part of Osbourne's solo catalog, but whose contentious relationship with the singer had put them on the outs since 1985.
 Wylde and Daisley helped write all but one of the songs on the album, which also featured songwriting contributions by drummer Randy Castillo and keyboard player John Sinclair.
 Only one track, "Devil's Daughter (Holy War)," ended up being credited solely to Osbourne.

-With producers Keith Olsen and Roy Thomas Baker behind the boards, the newly augmented band set about recording some of Osbourne's most pointed solo material, including the single "Miracle Man,” which gleefully poked fun at televangelist Jimmy Swaggart, who'd made headlines by criticizing Osbourne's music before losing his ministry in a sex scandal.
+With producers Keith Olsen and Roy Thomas Baker behind the boards, the newly augmented band set about recording some of Osbourne's most pointed solo material.
+The single "Miracle Man" gleefully poked fun at televangelist Jimmy Swaggart, who'd made headlines by criticizing Osbourne's music before losing his ministry in a sex scandal.

 Watch Ozzy Osbourne's 'Miracle Man' Video

 Reviews were mixed: Rolling Stone snickered at the album's title, quipping, "apparently no brains either."
 But fans responded the way they always had, sending Osbourne to the Top 20 on the album chart.
 They'd bought more than a million copies before the year was out.

 Looking back on The Ultimate Sin as "much softer" than his other albums, Osbourne later described No Rest for the Wicked as being "more like the original Black Sabbath sound. ...
 I purposely went out of my way to make a heavier album."
 His words proved prophetic: Before long, Daisley was out of the band again, replaced by Sabbath bassist Geezer Butler for the subsequent tour and live EP, Just Say Ozzy.